-Variables: Anti-rHuPH20 antibodies (rHuPH20 binding antibodies, in addition neutralizing antibodies in samples with a titer ≥160, laboratory assessments such as hematology, clinical chemistry, urinalysis, seroconversion to HBV, HCV and HIV, total IgG, pregnancy (if applicable), further safety data (e.g., AEs and SAEs), treatment regimen, product administration details, and health related quality of life and health resource use.
+Variables assessed include: Antibodies against rHuPH20 (rHuPH20 binding and neutralizing antibodies), characterization of antibodies in positive samples of a titer $\geq 10,000$ (to include neutralizing antibodies and antibodies cross-reacting with Hyal 1, 2 and 4), laboratory assessments such as hematology, clinical chemistry, urinalysis, total IgG and seroconversion to HBV, HCV and HIV, pregnancy (if applicable), further safety data (e.g., AEs and SAEs), the prescribed treatment regimen, product administration details, and health related quality of life and health resource use.
+Data will be collected as available.

+Data sources:

-Data sources: Source data will comprise hospital records, medical records, clinical and office charts, laboratory notes, memoranda, subject diaries, home treatment records or evaluation checklists, outcomes reported by subjects, pharmacy dispensing records, recorded data from automated instruments, copies or transcriptions certified after verification as being accurate copies, medial imaging data (eg, microfiches, photographic negatives, microfilm or magnetic media, x-rays), subject files, and records kept at the pharmacy, at the laboratories, and at medico-technical departments involved in the study.
+Source data for this study comprise hospital records, medical records, clinical and office charts, laboratory notes, memoranda, subject diaries, treatment logs or evaluation checklists, outcomes reported by subjects, pharmacy dispensing records, recorded data from automated instruments, copies or transcriptions certified after verification as being accurate copies, medical imaging data (eg, microfiches, photographic negatives, microfilm or magnetic media, x-rays), subject files, and records kept at the pharmacy, at the laboratories, and at medico-technical departments involved in the study.